Back to the home page

 - And of course it's against the law to install an illegal copy, which could cause problems for you.
 For example if you want to claim compensation from your bank when you've been the victim of internet fraud.

 Option 3.
-You buy a new computer with a pre-installed Windows 8, and you do away with the XP machine in an environmentally responsible manner.
+You buy a new computer with a pre-installed Windows 8.x or 10, and you do away with the XP machine in an environmentally responsible manner.

 - You have to pay a lot of money.

-- You have to get used to Windows 8.
+- You have to get used to Windows 8.x or 10.

 So option 1 is the most attractive one for a lean purse.
 Apart from that: it's a nice chance to get to know Linux for a bit!